ceford/cefjdemos-data-jdm-help-en/articles/contacts/contacts-edit-category.md

 #### Left Panel

 - **Description** The description for the item.
-Category, Subcategory and Web Link descriptions may be shown on web pages, depending on the parameter settings.
-These descriptions are entered using the same editor that is used for Articles.
+It may be displayed as an introduction to a category list or category blog web page.